JoeNibe/JoeNibe.github.io/_posts/htb/_2019-12-16-traverxec.md

 and understood that it is in fact an `RCE` vulnerability and now I am feeling stupid for not reading the exploit properly.

 ## Low Priv Shell
-So there is an `metasploit` module for this exploit.
+So there is a `metasploit` module for this exploit.
 Lets try that.

 #### Metasploit
 ```bash